CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection

 Meanwhile, a complementary line of work studies data attribution \cite{if_survey} to quantify how individual samples affect training dynamics and downstream generalization.
 Classical influence functions~\cite{if} and variants such as TracIn~\cite{tracin}, EL2N~\cite{EL2N}, Arnoldi/GEX/FVM~\cite{arnoldi,gex,fvm}, were developed for single-tower model on supervised classification with additive cross-entropy and full-parameter updates.
-In CLIP, three mechanisms break these assumptions and systematically mis-rank examples. \textbf{(A) Cross-modal curvature of dual encoders.} CLIP’s dual encoders induce non-block-diagonal second-order curvature and block-diagonal proxies ignore this coupling and mis-rank samples. \textbf{(B) Non-local gradients under InfoNCE.} Each sample’s gradient depends on the softmax normalizer over the full negative set, making influence \textit{batch-/global-dependent} rather than per-example additive and thus sensitive to batch size, queue design, and negative composition. \textbf{(C) Endpoint dominance at the projection heads.} Empirically, the projection heads and temperature drive early shifts in similarity distributions, whereas backbone updates are smaller and slower, rendering full-parameter updates partially unnecessary at the early stage.
+In CLIP, three mechanisms break these assumptions and systematically mis-rank examples. \textbf{(A) Cross-modal curvature of dual encoders.} CLIP’s dual encoders induce non-block-diagonal second-order curvature and block-diagonal proxies ignore this coupling and mis-rank samples. \textbf{(B) Non-local gradients under InfoNCE.} Each sample’s gradient depends on the softmax normalizer over the full negative set, making influence \textit{batch-/global-dependent} rather than per-example additive and thus sensitive to batch size, queue design, and negative composition. \textbf{(C) Endpoint dominance at the projection heads.} Empirically, the projection heads and temperature parameter drive early shifts in similarity distributions, rendering full-parameter influence computation relatively unnecessary for CLIP.